KhadijehPadast/rock-paper-scissor-game/README.md

 # rock-paper-scissor-game
-a simple rock-paper-scissor game with python
+A simple rock-paper-scissor game with python without GUI for improve coding skills